LucasTendick/lucastendick.github.io/_pages/cv.md

 nav: true
 nav_order: 6
 cv_pdf: /assets/pdf/example_pdf.pdf # you can also use external links here
 description: This is a summary of my CV.
-You can find my complete CV by clicking on the PDF icon over there. ↗️
+You can find my complete CV [here](/assets/pdf/LucasTendick_CV.pdf).
-toc:
-  sidebar: left

 ---